NTNU-IndEcol/deli-calculator/README.md

 # DELI (“fooD rEcipe environmentaL Impact”) Calculator 😋🍀🧮
 [https://deli-calculator.indecol.no](https://deli-calculator.indecol.no) - a web-application for comprehensive, quantitative sustainability assessment of food recipies.

+Main developer
+* Bo Huang

-Based on a research work of
+based on a research work of
 * Paula Alejandra Barco Alzate
 * Jeongmin Kim